Iranian woman spends 3 nights outside Mumbai's T2 after being robbed

-The beautician had gone to Bengaluru along with her son for an English speaking course, and was robbed of all her valuables by locals; she somehow managed to come to Mumbai by bus, but lost her phone in the journey
+The beautician had gone to Bengaluru along with her son for an English speaking course, was robbed by locals; she somehow managed to return by bus, but lost her phone in the journey

 A trip to India turned out to be a nightmare for an Iranian national after she was robbed of her valuables in Bengaluru, lost her phone while making her way to Mumbai, and had to spend three nights outside the international airport.

 Alinejad Kohnehshahri Mina (35) got robbed in Bengaluru and lost her mobile phone while coming to Mumbai